dswesty/Laplace2D/README.md

         make

 If the Makefile runs successfully it will produce an executable file named laplace.
-This file an be executed with two processes using the command:
+This file an be executed in parallel with two processes using the command:

          mpirun -n 2 laplace

 The executable is set to output a table showing the converged solution of the temperature field.
-The problem is set to run a 6x6 mesh but the mesh size can be changedin via the named constants NX and NY found in the problem_dims module locatedin the PROBLEM_DIMS_MOD.f90 file
+The problem is set to run with 2D mesh 6x6 in size.
+The mesh size can be changed via the named constants NX and NY found in the problem_dims module locatedin the PROBLEM_DIMS_MOD.f90 file

 If the mesh size is made much larger than 6x6 you should probably comment out the output lines in the laplace.f90 program and add your own output to a file for graphics purposes.